jesuscuevas/csus_website/_posts/2020-07-06-my-education-path.md

 I grew up in a small rural town in Northern California.
 In high school I worked on a ranch, mostly digging holes.
 By the end of high school I was tired of school, and ready to see the world.
-I didn't expect to ever go to college, so I enlisted in the Army.
+I didn't expect to ever go to college, and I wanted to be independent of my parents, so I enlisted in the Army.

 ![me as a soldier]({% link img/army.jpg %})

 In the Army I chose the military occupation specialty (MOS) of "heavy construction equipment operator" so that I could have an actual job skill when I got out.
 I volunteered for Airborne school and became a Maroon Beret in a combat unit at Fort Bragg, NC, and then Afghanistan.
 When I wasn't deployed I did some general education night classes in Fayetteville; the command was very supportive of me going to school.
-In retrospect, I wish I would have tried out for Special Forces, the Green Berets.
+In retrospect, I wish I would have tried out for Special Forces, because I wonder if I could have done it.
-I didn't care much for life in the Army, and there was no way I was going to reenlist so I could pursue that.
+I didn't care much for life in the Army, and there was no way I was going to reenlist so I could pursue Special Forces.
 I was itching to be free.

 ![In Outward Bound, students poop in these ammo cans at group campsites.
 In the Army, they held my machine gun ammo.]({% link img/ammo_can.jpg %})

 I got out and spent some time rock climbing, bumming around, and working for [Outward Bound Wilderness](https://www.outwardbound.org/).
-How I miss those days!
+How I miss those carefree days!
-A salty old Vietnam veteran named Bob O'Rourke advised me to go to school.
+A salty old Vietnam veteran I worked with named Bob O'Rourke advised me to go to school.
 Indeed, the new Post 9/11 GI bill education benefits looked pretty sweet.
 I would earn significantly more money going to school than I did in the Army, or than I could have made from working, so I went back to my hometown community college, since that was the only school that would have me.